rhoneybul/fp-uwa-talks/29-09-17/scala.md

 ```

 The constructor takes in a name, the highest score, and the average for a batsmen, and assigns these values to Name, Runs, and Average respectively.
-Note that in scala, when defining variables, we define them as;
+Note that in scala, when defining variable/ values, we can define them in the following manner if we want to specify the type.

 ```{scala}
   var x : type = value;